next-book/dev-book/content/reading.md

 Or suppose he comes from reading a Greek or Latin classic in the original, whose praises are familiar even to the so-called illiterate; he will find nobody at all to speak to, but must keep silence about it.
 Indeed, there is hardly the professor in our colleges, who, if he has mastered the difficulties of the language, has proportionally mastered the difficulties of the wit and poetry of a Greek poet, and has any sympathy to impart to the alert and heroic reader; and as for the sacred Scriptures, or Bibles of mankind, who in this town can tell me even their titles?
 Most men do not know that any nation but the Hebrews have had a scripture.
-A man, any man, will go considerably out of his way to pick up a silver dollar; but here are golden words, which the wisest men of antiquity have uttered, and whose worth the wise of every succeeding age have assured us of;⁠—and yet we learn to read only as far as Easy Reading, the primers and class-books, and when we leave school, the <i epub:type="se:name.publication.book">Little Reading</i>, and storybooks, which are for boys and beginners; and our reading, our conversation and thinking, are all on a very low level, worthy only of pygmies and manikins.</p>
+A man, any man, will go considerably out of his way to pick up a silver dollar; but here are golden words, which the wisest men of antiquity have uttered, and whose worth the wise of every succeeding age have assured us of;—and yet we learn to read only as far as Easy Reading, the primers and class-books, and when we leave school, the <i epub:type="se:name.publication.book">Little Reading</i>, and storybooks, which are for boys and beginners; and our reading, our conversation and thinking, are all on a very low level, worthy only of pygmies and manikins.</p>
 <p>I aspire to be acquainted with wiser men than this our Concord soil has produced, whose names are hardly known here.
 Or shall I hear the name of Plato and never read his book?
-As if Plato were my townsman and I never saw him⁠—my next neighbor and I never heard him speak or attended to the wisdom of his words.
+As if Plato were my townsman and I never saw him—my next neighbor and I never heard him speak or attended to the wisdom of his words.
 But how actually is it?
 His <i epub:type="se:name.publication.book">Dialogues</i>, which contain what was immortal in him, lie on the next shelf, and yet I never read them.
 We are underbred and low-lived and illiterate; and in this respect I confess I do not make any very broad distinction between the illiterateness of my townsman who cannot read at all and the illiterateness of him who has learned to read only what is for children and feeble intellects.